meom-group/tutos/occigen/README.md

 # Some informations on the occigen machine

-In the following, I call tunnel machine the mahcine from which you connect to occigen (cal1 for MEOM people)
+In the following, I call tunnel machine the machine from which you connect to occigen (cal1 for MEOM people)

 ### Different workspaces